nomarolivas/Library-Management-System/README.md

 # Library Management System
- Library Management System where you can add, delete, search, and issue a book.
+Full functioning Library Management System where Librarians can add or delete books while also searching and issuing books to students.
+Books' information are stored within files using Serialization and Deserialization.
+Implemented with Java.